LostByteSoft/Debian-10/README.md

 Debian have some junk software installed by default.

-I use Debian 12.1 cinnamon x64.
+I use Debian cinnamon x64.

 Debian is easy to use and really stable.

-Debian 12 junk remover.
+Debian junk remover.
 Sh script to remove junk or bloatware softwares.

 Just run *.sh file and remove bloatwares.

-The file to use is remove " remove ALL deb 12.1 excep zzz.sh "
+The file to use is remove " remove ALL deb XX.X excep zzz.sh "

 	-I update this file if i detect issues.